 Committee Member 2

 El Ezabi, Yehia

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com

 Not necessary for this item

-(2006).Request formation by Greek-Cypriot learners of English and native speakers of British English: a cross-cultural perspective [Master’s thesis, the American University in Cairo].
+(2006).Request formation by Greek-Cypriot learners of English and native speakers of British English: a cross-cultural perspective [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Fahmy, Sorayia.
 Request formation by Greek-Cypriot learners of English and native speakers of British English: a cross-cultural perspective.
 2006.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.